 - identify and justify appropriate research designs for particular research questions;

 - effectively describe, explain, and justify research decisions in writing;

 Proposal: If the student completed a thesis proposal as part of their Qualifying exam they will be expected to submit a final, further refined version of the proposal to satisfy the proposal milestone requirement.
 If no preliminary proposal was submitted, the student is expected to produce a 30-40 page proposal (plus bibliography) of the thesis research.
 The proposal is normally due no later than the end of the 7th term and must be approved by the student's Advisory Committee before work can commence on the thesis.

 Thesis and Thesis Examination: Upon approval of the proposal, the student proceeds to undertake the research for the thesis.
 The completed thesis is approved by the student’s Advisory Committee and the student is permitted to proceed to the examination.
 For the examination, the student must give a public presentation of the results of the research, following by an oral examination, in accordance with the Guidelines of the School of Graduate and Postdoctoral Studies (SGPS).

 Sample Time Frame (Spring):

-- Deadline for Thesis Defence – mid-April
+- Deadline for a thesis defence - mid-April

-- Deadline for Final Submission of the Thesis – late April
+- Deadline for final submission of the thesis - late April